MeteorTheLizard/SMITE-Optimizer/README.md

 <img align="center" src="https://i.imgur.com/MHnpb0L.png" />

-## License

-This program is licensed under the **GNU General Public License v3.0**.
-[Click here for more info](https://github.com/MeteorTheLizard/SMITE-Optimizer/blob/master/LICENSE).

-Only version 1.3 and above fall under this License and earlier versions of this program may therefor not be copied, shared, modified, or distributed as they are subject to Copyright.

-Contact: MrRangerLP@gmx.de

 ## How to install

 - Head over to the [releases](https://github.com/MeteorTheLizard/SMITE-Optimizer/releases) page and download the latest corresponding .exe file for your system.
 If you are running a 32bit version of windows, download the 32bit version of the SMITE Optimizer.
 If you're using a 64bit version of windows, download the 64bit version of the SMITE Optimizer.